benjamesfleming/recipes/src/recipes/low-carb-carrot-cake.md

 ### Steps:

-1. Beat eggs, melted butter, sweete @ner, and vanilla together.
+1. Beat eggs, melted butter, sweetener, and vanilla together.
 2. Add grated carrot, walnuts, and coconut then mix almond meal/flour, spices and baking powder.
 3. Pour into a greased and lined tin.
 Bake at 180C for 40-50 minutes or until a fork pushed in, comes out clean.
 4. Wait 10-15 minutes to cool, then serve with your choice of icing.